 The trail from Cummings Road to the north end of the Abbot School has been in use since at least 1991, according to Trust notes.
 It is notable for the number of bird houses that have been placed on and near the trail, most of which are seen around the map.
-In recent years the white blazes have become less distinct, although the trail can be followed with some care.

 LocationThere is ample parking at the south end of the school, where the Apple Blossom carnival is held.
 On weekends, one can park in front of the school, much closer to the trailhead.
 A small sign across from the end of the school building marks the trail.

 The main trail turns right at the junction and closely follows a stone wall on the right.
 The bird houses can now be seen at regular intervals.
-Some appear new, some are fixer-uppers.
+Some appear recent, some are fixer-uppers.
 When you see an intersecting stone wall, it's worth a close look.
 A granite pillar at the intersection has a small Drill Hole on top.
 This marker, designated DH on property maps, is a control point placed and used by surveyors to denote a significant boundary.
 The next time you walk in your neighborhood, look at the ground at a street corner or near any property border, and you may see the top of a similar post at ground level.

 Click to zoom in or out